razpeitia/advent_of_code_2024/README.md

 3 gates, if there an output for z with no XOR.
 Then fix the input.
 By swapping these 6 gates.
 Then calculate the bit difference and check which bit is different, eg. if you get the 30 bit wrong, it's the 45-30=15 bit that there is a problem just swap the outputs of X15 AND Y15 and X15 XOR Y15.

+### Day 25

+For the first part just brute force it.